Alfresco/docs-alfresco/enterprise-viewer/latest/install/index.md

     java\{javaVersion}\bin\java -jar {ALFRESCO_HOME}\bin\alfresco-mmt.jar install {ALFRESCO_HOME}\amps_share\oa-share-webpreview.amp tomcat\webapps\share.war -force
     ```

-5. Delete current Share deployed WAR files
+5. Delete current Share deployed WAR files.

-   Navigate to the `ALFRESCO_HOME/tomcat/webapps` directory and delete the `share` folder (if it exists)
+   Navigate to the `ALFRESCO_HOME/tomcat/webapps` directory and delete the `share` folder (if it exists).

-6. Start alfresco
+6. Start Alfresco.

 7. (Optional) You can verify these AMPs were deployed correctly by doing the following: